pavidovich/ESP32_MultiModuleDCSBios/README.md

 It receives and sends data completely wirelessly and is capable of managing several modules.
 Examples for the A-4E-C, F-5E-3 and VNAO-T45 are present in the source code folder.

-The modules DCS-Bios profiles, which contains the addresses and data from and for DCS-Bios, are those present in the [DCS Flight Panels Project](https://github.com/DCSFlightpanels)

 ----

 #### 3. Why this project